Today's Articles

 She taught whatever subject was needed, including English, drama, debate, and history.
 Peace launched a children's theater at I.M.
 Terrell, where kids from local black elementary schools could attend plays and a debate club.
 Due in part to Peace's tireless efforts to make up for the segregated school's lack of resources, I.M.
 Terrell became known for the quality of its college-prep curriculum and for producing most of Fort Worth's black middle class.
 Jazz musician Ornette Coleman, Texas state legislator Reby Cary, Harvard professor James Cash, Jr., and Fort Worth journalist Bob Ray Sanders are among Peace's former students.

 In 1992, Harvey Peace received an honorary doctorate of humane letters from Texas Wesleyan University, and Fort Worth Public Library's youth center was named after her.
-In 2001, Peace participated as an Olympic torchbearer in advance of the Salt Lake City winter games.
+2001 Peace participated as an Olympic torchbearer before the Salt Lake City Winter Games.
 In 2007, the University of North Texas School of Library and Information Science created an endowed professorship in children's library services in Peace's honor, the first in Texas to be named after a Black woman.

 The Fort Worth Public Library held a public celebration for Peace's 100th birthday in 2007.
 Hazel Harvey Peace died on June 8, 2008.
 She made a lasting impact on Fort Worth and the educational community.
 Hers was the first public Black funeral in Fort Worth, and memorials to Hazel Harvey Peace were entered into the remarks of the U.S. House of Representatives and Congressional Record.
 In 2010, Fort Worth ISD opened the Hazel Harvey Peace Elementary School in southwest Fort Worth.